freedom35/backup-util-dotnet-core/README.md

 # Backup Utility (.NET Core)

-Backup Utility is an app that copies files from multiple source directories to a common target directory.
+Backup Utility is a console app that copies files from multiple source directories to a common target directory.
-The app is built as a .NET Core app rather than a service in order to remain portable between Windows and Mac.
+The app is built as a .NET Core console app rather than a service in order to remain portable between Windows and Mac.

 An example usage would be to configure the target directory within a cloud directory (such as Dropbox/OneDrive etc.) in order to selectively backup files to your cloud provider of choice.
 Multiple configurations can be used/run if you wanted to backup to multiple cloud/target drives.